 That was the boat my wife and I were in.
 We knew our family would use it and would love it.
 But with a new baby on the way and having just replaced one of our cars, a brand new one and the expense that comes with that just wasn’t in the cards for us.

 The following post walks you through the EXACT steps I just took in my hot tub refurbishment project:

 - Finding a used hot tub and paying movers to move it

-- Electrical connections to the hot tub
+- How to run electricity to a hot tub

 - Finding & fixing leaks in the hot tub